The-Yak-Collective/yakcollective/newsletters/2023-01-15 yakcon part 2.md

 - The difficult macro environment is necessitating novel liquidity solutions
 - Crypto is emerging as an institutional asset class

-Mike will be providing some insight into how these dynamics—and others—are unfolding and the impact they're having.
+Mike will be providing some insight into how these dynamics — and others — are unfolding and the impact they’re having.

 Our second speaker is Dan Grover ([personal site](http://dangrover.com/), [LinkedIn](https://www.linkedin.com/in/dangrover/)).
 Dan — designer, engineer, entrepreneur — will be expanding upon and contextualizing his essay, [Simulation Games Might Be What The World Needs Now](http://dangrover.com/blog/2022/09/24/sim-games.html).